Tristan Thompson Posted An IG Shoutout To True That Puts Rumors He's Neglecting Her To Rest

-Tristan Thompson's Instagram Shoutout To True Seems To Shut Down Rumors He's Neglecting Her
+Tristan Thompson's Instagram Shoutout To True Further Shuts Down Rumors He's Neglecting Her

 In a recent Instagram post, Thompson showed his love for True, his son Prince, and his support for Epilepsy Toronto.
 In the photo he shared on Instagram, Thompson is wearing a pair of shoes with his kids’ names on them as well as the name of his brother Amari, who has epilepsy.
 The shoes are purple and black with white and gold accents.